Guidance for those that are Clinically Extremely Vulnerable, and those that aren't Clinically Extremely Vulnerable but need food delivered

 If you are clinically extremely vulnerable

-Under the Government's current Coronavirus restrictions, clinically extremely vulnerable (shielded) people can register with the Government for priority online supermarket delivery slots from Asda, Iceland, Morrisons, Ocado, Sainsbury’s, Tesco and / or Waitrose.
-Government advice is to register with multiple supermarkets to make sure you can get a delivery that meets your needs.
-If you have already got priority supermarket deliveries, you will keep them and there is no need to register with the Government again.
+Under the current Coronavirus restrictions, clinically extremely vulnerable (shielded) people can no longer register with the Government for priority online supermarket delivery slots from Asda, Iceland, Morrisons, Ocado, Sainsbury’s, Tesco and / or Waitrose.
+If you already have access to these priority supermarket deliveries, you will keep them until at least 21 June 2021 when Government restrictions are currently due to end.

 - Make sure, as soon as possible, that you have online accounts with the supermarkets you want to receive deliveries from, using the same email address and contact details you used to register on the Government form.
 Government guidance states that you can set up accounts with as many of the 7 supermarkets as you want to maximise the chance of being able to access a slot when you need it.